ScribeTheSol/samsungnotes-to-markdown/README.md

 The file/note must be a markdown file type (.md) and named: sortspec

-And it must contain the following text:
+And it must contain the following text (copy this directly for the correct formatting:

 sorting-spec: |
   target-folder: /*